-Combine butter, sugar and brown sugar in large bowl.
+Combine butter, sugar and brown sugar in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add egg and lemon zest; continue beating until well mixed.
-Reduce speed to low; add flour and baking soda.
-Beat until well mixed.
+Add flour and baking soda; beat at low speed until well mixed.

 Divide dough in half.
 Shape each into a ball; flatten slightly.
 Wrap each in plastic food wrap.
-Refrigerate until firm (at least 2 hours or overnight).
+Refrigerate at least 2 hours or overnight until firm.

 Roll out dough on lightly floured surface, one-half at a time (keeping remaining dough refrigerated), to form 9x6-inch rectangle.
 (Use hands to press in edges of dough to form even rectangle.)
 Spread 1 1/2 tablespoons jam in thin layer to 1/2 inch from edges.

 Roll up dough tightly, starting with short side to form 6-inch log.
 Wrap in plastic food wrap.
 Repeat with remaining dough and jam.
-Refrigerate until firm (at least 3 hours or overnight).
+Refrigerate at least 3 hours or overnight until firm.